binxio/aws-cloudformation-power-switch/README.md

 ## Caveats
 - The power switch will only start instances in `stopped` state`, and stop instances in the `available` or `running` state.
 If it is transitioning between states, no action is taken.
 - As CloudFormation does not place the `aws:cloudformation:` tags on RDS Aurora Clusters, we need to load all CloudFormation stacks and resources to find out whether we need to start or stop it.
 And listing all CloudFormation stacks is very, very slow...
+- the ECS services desired count is read from the latest  `started [0-9]+ tasks` event of that service
+- the auto scaling group desired count is set to the max when powering on.